SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 Mixed Integer Kriging with Group Kernel (Homoscedastic Hypersphere)
 -------------------------------------------------------------------

-This surrogate model consider that the correlation kernel between the levels of a given variable is a symmetric positive definite matrix.
+This surrogate model assumes that the correlation kernel between the levels of a given variable is a symmetric positive definite matrix.
 The latter matrix is estimated through an hypersphere parametrization depending on several hyperparameters.
 To finish with, the data correlation matrix is build as the product of the correlation matrices over the various variables.
 Details can be found in [1]_ .
 Note that this model is the only one to consider negative correlations between levels ("blue" can be correlated negatively to "red").

 Example of mixed integer Homoscedastic Hypersphere model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^